ThePatches/DynSchema/ReadMe.md

 1. Check the mongo database for the added item

 Note: I am going to flesh out the back half (which is loading the records based on the associated schema, but more on that later)

+##NodeJS

+This section will show up in a bit once I've implemented the Node version of this proof-of-concept